nickmaccarthy/Youtube-Lookup/README.md

 Where is the video-id in the youtube URL?
 -----------------------------------------------------------

-The video id in the url it typically - "http://www.youtube.com/watch?v=<video-id>", "http://www.youtube.com/watch?v=oHg5SJYRHA0"
+The video id in the url it typically - "http://www.youtube.com/watch?v=TheVideoID", "http://www.youtube.com/watch?v=oHg5SJYRHA0"

-Splunk might already be extracting the "v" since it does so automatically with key=value pairs in URLs
+Splunk might already be extracting the "v" since it does so automatically with key=value pairs in URLs, so simply check the extracted fields for "v"

 What fields are available for me after the lookup?